Aaron Brooks (baseball)

-Aaron Lee Brooks (born April 27, 1990) is an American professional baseball pitcher in the San Diego Padres organization.
+Aaron Lee Brooks (born April 27, 1990) is an American professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Kansas City Royals, Oakland Athletics, Baltimore Orioles, and St. Louis Cardinals, and in the KBO League for the Kia Tigers.

 Early years

 Brooks attended Cajon High School in San Bernardino, California, and California State University, San Bernardino, where he played college baseball for the Cal State San Bernardino Coyotes.

 Professional career

 Kansas City Royals

 The Kansas City Royals selected Brooks in the ninth round of the 2011 MLB draft.
 Through the 2013 season, Brooks had issued only 1.3 walks per nine innings pitched in 393 1/3 total innings.
 The Royals invited Brooks to spring training in 2014.
-They assigned him to the Omaha Storm Chasers of the Class AAA Pacific Coast League (PCL) at the start of the 2014 season.
+They assigned him to the Omaha Storm Chasers of the Triple–A Pacific Coast League (PCL) at the start of the 2014 season.
 Before he could pitch for Omaha, the Royals promoted Brooks to the major leagues on April 5, 2014.
 He was optioned back to Omaha on April 8 without appearing in a game.
 He made his MLB debut on May 3.